deepmodeling/deepmd-kit/doc/install/install-lammps.md

 tar xf stable_29Sep2021_update3.tar.gz
 ```

 The source code of LAMMPS is stored in directory `lammps-stable_29Sep2021_update3`.
+The directory of the source code should be specified as the CMAKE argument `LAMMPS_SOURCE_ROOT` during installation of the DeePMD-kit C++ interface.
 Now go into the LAMMPS directory and create a directory called `build`

 ```bash
 mkdir -p lammps-stable_29Sep2021_update3/build/